aws-ia/ecs-blueprints/cdk/examples/core_infra/README.md

 ```bash
 cdk synth
 ```
-* Run CDK ls command to figure out lists of the stacks in the app
+* Run CDK ls command to figure out the list of the stacks in the app
 ```bash
 cdk ls
 ```